 - 1.5 5.
 Christmas Market at Peace Square [Náměstí Míru]

 - 1.6 6.
 Tyl’s Square Christmas Market in Prague [Tylovo náměstí]

 - 1.7 7.
 Christmas Market at Male Namesti in Prague

 - 1.8 8.
-Christmas Market Under Charles Bridge
+Christmas at Lesser Town Under Charles Bridge

 - 1.9 Prague Christmas Market Map